Contextualist/grain/docs/source/tutorial_delayed.rst

     run(
         main,
-        nolocal=True,
     )

 If you run the code above, you should see your program pause right after printing "Waiting for calculation to start ...".
-Because we disable the local worker with option ``nolocal=True``, there will be no calculation resource available until remote workers join.
+Because we did not enable the local worker (i.e. not passing ``local=...`` to ``run``), there will be no calculation resource available until remote workers join.

-.. note:: In actual calculations, if you are running Grain head on a login node, it is recommanded to set local worker's resource to ZERO (i.e. ``nolocal=True`` for ``grain.delayed.run``) so that no intensive calculation will be executed locally.
+.. note:: In actual calculations, if you are running Grain head on a login node, it is recommanded to not enable local worker for ``grain.delayed.run`` so that no intensive calculation will be executed locally.

 So let's launch some workers.
 On another shell, run the following to submit 2 workers: